It is NOT WHAT you

 weakens 12-24 months after a market collapse.
 Thanks to the Fed, this

-could make this a slowing market with a soft instead of hard landing
+this result in just slowing markets with a soft instead

 Optimists believe strong housing demand

-will mitigate things resulting in just a reversal of the McMansion
+will help mitigate things, just resulting in a reversal of the McMansion

 of bigger housing, lower quality homes and 40 year mortgages eventually

-population growth is already factored into housing prices.
-Either way,
+population growth, is already factored into housing prices, and shortly

 buyers will benefit more than sellers.